6 Ways to Make More Cash During the Holidays

 If you’re great at making friends and keeping people company, consider being rented as a friend.
 (Yes, this is an actual thing.)
 You can set up a profile on Rent a Friend, and scour listings to be someone’s date at their company holiday party, or join an out-of-towner for a round of eggnog at a local coffee shop or a night of Christmas caroling.

 If you already run an online store, consider finding ways to boost your sales.
 "Research online prices on eBay, then source items and make sure you will at least get 100% return,” says Flores.
 “Do as much research on this process as you can.”
 For instance, look up YouTube videos on how to increase traffic to your site during the holidays, or on keeping your products in prime condition.

 If you have an online shop selling homemade wares or art, dream up products that have a seasonal twist, or repackage existing items so they have more gift-giving appeal.
 For instance, if you create small vinyl toys, could you turn them into ornaments?
 Or could you potentially create a stocking stuffer version of your crafty creations?

 Clean Your Closet

 Just like how you can earn money during spring cleaning, you can declutter your place and sell unwanted stuff for cash.
 Plus, an end-of-year purge can make your place feel more spacious.
-There is no shortage of sites: decluttr, OfferUp, and Letgo are great online platforms to sell all things used, from books to records to furniture.
+There is no shortage of sites: decluttr and OfferUp are great online platforms to sell all things used, from books to records to furniture.
 Of course, you can also sell stuff on popular platforms such as eBay, Craigslist, and Facebook Marketplace.

 Just because you might not have enough tucked away doesn’t mean you’ll be in the poorhouse when the new year rolls around.
 Coming up with ways to save during the holidays, plus earning more money, can help you avoid digging a deeper debt hole.